meieda/architecture-center/docs/microservices/api-design.md

 - Aggregates are addressable by ID.
 Aggregates correspond to resources, and the URL is the stable identifier.

 - Child entities can be reached at a unique URL.
-Following HATEOS principles, this can be conveyed through links in the representation of the parent entity.
+If you following [HATEOS](https://en.wikipedia.org/wiki/HATEOAS), this can be conveyed through links in the representation of the parent entity.

 - Value objects are updated by replacing the entire value through a PUT or PATCH request.